meta-morpho-sys/Veerraju/README.md

 This test project runs with PostgreSQL.
 You need to have is installed on your machine.

-1. Install PostgreSQL and create your user and database.

 For simplicity, I named db = pre_jenkins_test and user = dumbo.

 If you want to use your own names make sure you change them in run.sh, line 18.

+1. Install PostgreSQL and
+    create a user

+        createuser my_user

+     and a database

+        createdb my_db

 2. Create the initial table.
 Run in CL:
     `psql pre_jenkins_test -U dumbo -f set_up_table.sql`